AI Use Cases/Law Firms

 What is the timeframe to deploy AI deal desk pricing?

-Deployment typically spans 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 focus on data extraction from your existing systems and historical profitability audit; weeks 4-7 involve model training on your firm's matter database and pilot testing with 2-3 practice groups; weeks 8-10 cover full integration and user training; weeks 11-14 include refinement based on live feedback.
-Most law firm clients see measurable results - faster intake processing and improved pricing consistency - within 60 days of go-live, with full ROI realization in months 4-6 as the model matures on your data patterns.
+A rollout like this is scoped to show measurable results - faster intake processing and improved pricing consistency - within 60 days of go-live, with full ROI realization in months 4-6 as the model matures on your data patterns.

 What are the key benefits of using AI for deal desk pricing in law firms?

-How does AI-powered deal desk pricing improve law firm profitability?
+How does deal desk pricing improve law firm profitability?

 Ready to fix the underlying process?